Place: Uptown Theatre / Uptown Academy Lanes

 Saturday afternoons remained a mix of Westerns and cartoons.

+The rising popularity of television spelled the end of neighbourhood theatres.
 A number of chains faltered and their theatres were sold off for demolition or to be converted to other uses.

 The Roxy and Uptown were now part of the Western Theatre chain, co-owned by J. Miles.
 They hung on longer than some.
 In 1960, it was announced that both would be converted into into bowling alleys.

-n Sunday, May 15, 1960 the Uptown held a farewell afternoon with a free feature and six cartoons.
+On Sunday, May 15, 1960 the Uptown held a farewell afternoon with a free feature and six cartoons.

 September 29, 1960.
 Winnipeg Free Press